 NIS2 Directive: Protecting Critical Infrastructure

 The NIS2 Directive, effective since January 16, 2023, targets enhanced cybersecurity resilience for essential services and digital infrastructures, including energy, transport, healthcare, financial services, and digital service providers.
 Also, it’s mandatory for the supply chain.
-If you’re delivering services to a company within NIS2 scope, you’ll need to show you’re NIS2 compliant just as well, while not falling within the scope yourself.
+If you’re delivering services to a company within the NIS2 scope, you’ll need to show you’re NIS2 compliant just as well, while not falling within the scope yourself.

 • Activation Date: January 16, 2023